White-Vulpes/White-Vulpes/README.md

 ### 👨🏽‍🦱 Lets Start With An Awesome Introduction

-Hi 👋, I'm Aayush Parmar (aka Owner of White-Vulpes), where coding 🖥️ is my canvas.
+Hi 👋, I'm **Aayush Parmar** (aka Owner of **The Sanctum of White-Vulpes**), where coding 🖥️ is my canvas.
 I'm currently crafting a cutting-edge Home Automation System with OpenThread technology with @chirag-parmar.
 A proud graduate of SRM University, Kattankulathur, I'm always ready for new challenges.
 Looking for a tech wizard?
 I'm open for hire and available for freelancing projects.
 Just hit me up on one of my contacts!

 ### 💼 Professional Adventures